 Horizon Europe includes a part that contains so-called widening actions that contribute to building research and innovation capacity for countries lagging behind and that reform and enhance the European Research Area.

 - European cooperation at the Research Council: eu(at)aka.fi

 - EUTI – Horizon Europe (in Finnish)

-- Academy of Finland’s liaison office in Brussels
+- Research Council of Finland’s liaison office in Brussels

 - European Commission: Horizon Europe